Saint Peter: Judaism

 According to an old Jewish tradition, Simon Peter joined the early Christians at the decision of the rabbis.
 Worried that early Christianity's similarity to Judaism would lead people to mistake it for a branch of Judaism, he was chosen to join them.
 As he moved up in rank, he would be able to lead them into forming their own, distinct belief system.
-Despite this, he was said to remain a practicing Jew, and is ascribed with the authorship of the Nishmas prayer.
+Despite this, he was said to remain a practicing Jew and is ascribed with the authorship of the Nishmas prayer.

 Islam

 Muslims consider Jesus a prophet of God.
 The Qur'an also speaks of Jesus's disciples but does not mention their names, instead referring to them as "helpers to the prophet of God".
 Muslim exegesis and Qur'an commentary, however, names them and includes Peter among the disciples.
-An old tradition, which involves the legend of Habib the Carpenter, mentions that Peter was one of the three disciples sent to Antioch to preach to the people there.
+An old tradition, which involves Habib the Carpenter, mentions that Peter was one of the three disciples sent to Antioch to preach to the people there.

 Twelver Shia Muslims see a parallel in the figure of Peter to Ali at Muhammad's time.
 They look upon Ali as being the vicegerent, with Muhammad being the prophet; likewise, they see Peter as the vicegerent, behind Jesus the prophet and Masih.
 Peter's role as the first proper leader of the church is also seen by Shias to be a parallel to their belief in Ali as the first caliph after Muhammad.